A Collaborative Intellectual Environment

 Required Application Materials

-- All required parts of the Coalition Application, the Common Application, the QuestBridge Application, or the Universal College Application
+- All required parts of the Coalition Application, the Common Application, or the QuestBridge Application

 - $50 nonrefundable application fee, or fee waiver for qualified students